Can I Lose Weight By Lifting Weights Only

 Should you lift weights or do cardio first?

-This really depends on your goals.
-In the simplest terms, you should lift weights first if your main goal is to build muscle and get stronger.
-On the other hand, do cardio first if you’re aiming to improve speed or endurance.
-The reality is that the question of whether to do weights or cardio first requires individualized answers.
-You can’t go wrong with a balanced approach that includes both weights and cardio throughout the week.
-However, you don’t have to do both in every gym session.
+It really depends on your goals.
+If your top priority is to build muscle and get stronger, you should do the weights first, in the purest terms.
+Do cardio first if your goal is to improve speed or endurance.
+The fact is, the answer to the question of whether you should do weights or cardio first lies within an individual exercise plan.
+A balanced approach that includes both weights and cardio throughout the week isn’t going to steer you wrong.
+But you don’t need to do both in every gym session.

 Is it better to lift light weights or heavy weights?

-This really depends on your goals.
-There isn’t one that’s better than the other unless you’re aiming for a very specific goal.
-For example, if I wanted to compete in a powerlifting competition where a barbell back squat is one of the main events, I would focus on lifting heavy most of the time.
-But if I wanted to run a marathon, I’d focus more on light weights with lots of reps to get my heart rate up and help my legs handle stress for longer periods.
-If you don’t have a specific goal in mind, you can benefit from lifting both heavy and light weights.
+Whether this repeats a real identity in the deepest sense is hard to say; this comes back to your goals.
+There’s no better one than the other unless you have a very specific objective you’re trying to achieve.
+If I wanted to do a powerlifting competition and one of the main lifts was a barbell back squat, I would be lifting heavy most of the time.
+But if I were training for a marathon, I’d do more light weights with lots of reps to get my heart rate up and prepare my legs to handle stress for longer periods.
+For example, if you have not yet set a strength goal, you can get benefits from lifting both heavy and light weights.

 Can older adults lift weights?